 Getting the King out of the center of the board is of utmost importance.
 Meeting the criteria to be able to castle comes naturally as you follow the other principles of the opening.
 You need to move both the Bishop and a Knight on either side of the board, which happens naturally as you follow the other opening principles like developing your minor pieces.

-You want to castle as soon as possible.
+In general, you want to castle as soon as possible.
+However, determining whether to castle kingside or queenside isn’t so simple to determine.
 For more information, see the guide on castling in Chess.

 Before developing a major piece, develop minor pieces first.
 Always remember Bishops and Knights and Knights before Bishops.

 Bringing your Queen out early in the game during the first few moves is generally not a good idea because your Queen can simply be attacked by your opponent.
 This does three things that work against you.

 - You’ll have to move your Queen again simply to not be captured.

 - By having to move your Queen again, possibly multiple times, you’re helping your opponent develop pieces while you are not developing at all, you’re just moving your Queen around.

 - You’re “wasting” valuable moves by moving your Queen instead of developing your other pieces so you can have a better position overall.

 The fourth point is a good segue to our next principle.

 Pawns should be moved simply to make it possible to develop your other pieces, especially the minor pieces like the Bishops.